jserv/kernel-in-kernel/README.md

 2. Return to the kernel-in-kernel top-level directory.
 Do a `make`.
-This will do several things including downloading Linux kernel 4.1 as the base of your own kernel, configuring the minimal development environment, and and building everything from scratch.
+This will do several things including downloading Linux kernel 4.1 as the base of your own kernel, configuring the minimal development environment, and building everything from scratch.

+3. At present, only IA32 image is generated, but it should be reasonably easy to enable other architectures originally supported by Linux kernel.

 Modify Your Own Kernel
 ----------------------